CineJoven: Filmmaking in Spanish

 In a direct response to the cultural climate of the Southwest, ASoF presents this pioneering filmmaking program for teens ages 14 - 19, where they are taught to create films in Spanish.
-This program provides free or low-cost learning opportunities, outside of school, where youths are challenged to conceive of and produce complex media projects.
-This program not only facilitates cross-cultural understanding, but provides valuable production experience for typically underserved communities.
-Completed works will be screened during our Loud & Clear Teen Film Festival at the Alamo Drafthouse, entered into national and international film festivals, and featured on Spanish speaking television networks.
+This program provides free learning opportunities, outside of school, where youth students are challenged to conceive of and produce complex media projects.
+This program not only facilitates cross-cultural understanding, but provides valuable production experience for underserved communities.
+Completed works will be screened during our annual Loud & Clear Film Festival at the Alamo Drafthouse, entered into national and international film festivals, and featured on Spanish speaking television networks.

-Since 2005, Texas high school students ages 14-19 come together to create short films in only 24 hours during the Annual Youth M.A.F.I.A Day Film Festival & Screening, held in conjunction with SXSW Film's Annual Texas High School Film Competition.
-This event is entirely free and takes place from 10am-10pm at an area school, starting on the first Saturday morning of Spring Break.
-All of the filmmakers are fed by our wonderful sponsors throughout the festival and are supervised by ASoF faculty, mentors, and chaperones.
+Since 2005, Texas high school students ages 14-18 come together to create short films in only 24 hours during the Annual Youth M.A.F.I.A Day Film Festival & Screening.
+This event is free and takes place from 10am-10pm, starting on the first Saturday morning of Spring Break.
+All youth filmmakers are fed by our wonderful sponsors throughout the festival and are supervised by ASoF faculty, mentors, and chaperones.

-Since 2005, held every year the George Washington Carver Museum located in the heart of East Austin, children ages 10-18 will use their imagination to create miniature worlds using handmade animation techniques such as stop-motion and paper cut-out animation with award-winning Animator, Jeanne Stern.
+Since 2005, children ages 10-13 will use their imagination to create miniature worlds using handmade animation techniques such as stop-motion and paper cut-out animation with award-winning Animator, Jeanne Stern.
 ASoF will provide a pizza pary lunch, snacks and beverages throughout the duration of the free workshop.

-We offer year-round programming schedule for youth and adults that includes classes, workshops, digital media training, guest artist salons and exhibits, artist screenings, student screenings and exhibits, free access to studio space, production offices, casting rooms, computer lab, update-to-date digital editing and design software, green screen capabilities, cameras, sound and lighting equipment, hand film processing lab, and access to our Apple Certified computer lab fully stocked with all the latest software versions of leading arts and post-production.
+We offer year-round programming for all ages and skill levels, that include: classes, workshops, digital media training, guest artist salons, screenings, exhibits, and networking events.
+Our creative hub allows the community to have accessible film, photo & video production studios and equipment rentals, casting rooms, darkroom stocked with chemicals, and access to our iMac computer lab fully stocked with all the latest software versions of leading arts and post-production.
 We maintain a professional and experienced full time staff, to administrate programming and to provide year-round free one on one professional consulting for artists in marketing, networking, funding and distribution.
-Free and open to the public, salons for up close networking with industry professionals and an open door policy at our downtown east Austin location help make Austin a major breeding ground for digital arts, big ideas and community development.
+Free and open to the public, salons for up close networking with industry professionals and an open door policy at our downtown East Austin location help make Austin a major breeding ground for the arts, big ideas and community development.

 Austin Cinemaker Space, a sister program to the Austin School of Film.
 Austin Cinemaker Space will merge media arts education and community, demand fluency with the ever evolving technologies, create a fostering more active learning process and directly serve as a reflection of the changing norms in educational and creative environments in digital media and film for the Austin Community.